3.7 Medical Practitioners - Prescriber IDs and Practitioner Reference IDs

 Finding the Practitioner ID for B.C./Alberta practitioners

+1. Search the local system for an existing practitioner entry.
 Once satisfied the prescriber is a legitimate practitioner, an entry for that prescriber may be created on the local system.

-You can use the same transaction to retrieve practitioner identity and practice information by entering the Practitioner ID number and Practitioner ID Reference code, if known.
+2. Use the Prescriber Identification transaction (TIP) to search by surname only.
+If too many entries are returned, search by surname and first initial.
+Use the same transaction to retrieve practitioner identity and practice information, entering the Practitioner ID number and Practitioner ID Reference code.

 The Help Desk validates the practitioner name by repeating the name search or by contacting the appropriate college.
 If necessary, the practitioner can be added to PharmaNet, or the relevant college can be contacted (for B.C. physicians and surgeons only) to have the practitioner added.